lolmaus/breakpoint-slicer/README.md

 Breakpoint Slicer v.3 is a complete rewrite.

 Breakpoint Slicer had been evolving, improving its ergonomics while maintaining compatibility with old versions and supporting now obsolete practices.
-As a result, it a was a bit messy.
+As a result, it ended up being a bit messy.

 It's time to shed the legacy and redesign Breakpoint Slicer with simplicity and leveraging new Sass features such as modules and maps.